Sajalhowlader/nortex-website/README.md

 ## `Description`
-This is Invento warehouse website.In this website you can manage your product.
-You can update your stock.
-You can add new items in your stock.You can delete your item.
+This is Nortex Tools website.User can see all tools and buy tool.
+Admin Can manage all tools and add tools

 ### `What i have done in this project`
 * At first make a banner,tools items, review section, partner section,contact section,and two meaningful section and a footer.